Skip to content

 RoomKit supports the Agent Skills open standard for packaging knowledge, instructions, and scripts into reusable skill bundles.
 Skills complement MCP (runtime tool integration) with a structured knowledge-packaging format adopted by Claude Code, Cursor, Gemini CLI, and others.

-from roomkit import AIChannel, SkillRegistry
+from roomkit import AIChannel

 # Discover skills from a directory of SKILL.md packages